Happy dog smiling

 Our Veterinary Blog

-Understanding Your Dog’s Anatomy: Do They Have Belly Buttons?
+Do Dogs Have Belly Buttons?

 The Science Behind Mammalian Belly Buttons

-Locating Your Dog’s Belly Button
+Where Is a Dog’s Belly Button Located?

 How Plant City Animal Hospital Can Help